MarcelBag/SafeTembeza/README.md

 # SafeTembeza
+Tembeza is my final year project that will help congolese dealing with online taxi and ridesharing which we hope will reduce insecurity by identifying drivers and boda bodas in DRCongo.
-Tembeza is a project that is still in the beginning for helping people doing business online in DRCongo.
+The project is still in the development.
-As soon as you have some ideas you can support us.
-We need sponsor of this project.
-Regards.
+As soon as you have an idea you can support us.